Slam210/leetcode/README.md

 | Saturday  | MySql      |

 The reasoning for this is due to needing to have a knowledge base for how an actual backend language like python works.
 While it isn't required for certain positions, it is nice to know a seperate backend language which is most likely how future positions will work.

+## Beginning April 29th, 2026

+I will be switching to Typescript only to get back in the hang on doing daily leetcode probems.